ldmitch/ldmitch.dev/content/posts/search-select/index.md

 have varying intelligence capabilities, strengths, and weaknesses.
 For instance, of all the search engines I have tried, I generally find the best results with Kagi.
 However, Kagi's "Quick Answer" feature, while powered by an LLM, is not nearly as intelligent as frontier reasoning models like Grok 3.
 But Kagi is much, much faster.
-So there are different reasons I might need to use one tool or the other, depending on the circumstances.
+So there are different reasons I might need to use one tool or another, depending on the circumstances.

-To facilitate better-using all of these tools, I built an Apple Shortcut that allows me to select a search engine or LLM, enter a query, and have that query immediately be sent to the chosen tool in my default browser.
+To facilitate better use of all of these tools, I built an Apple Shortcut that allows me to select a search engine or LLM, enter a query, and have that query immediately sent to the chosen tool in my default browser.
 This shortcut, "Search Select", can be added to the macOS dock or bound to the action button on recent iPhones.
 This makes it incredibly easy to quickly select a tool, enter a query, and get a response back.